alexweber/drupal_headjs/README.txt

 3. Enable the module at Administer >> Site building >> Modules.

-4. Visit Administer > Site Configuration > Headjs to configure the module.
+4. Visit Administer > Site Configuration > Performance -> Headjs to configure the module.

 5. That's it!